kbenoit/ITAUR/README.md

 *  [CRAN](https://cran.r-project.org) for downloading and installing R
 *  [GitHub page for the **quanteda** package](https://github.com/kbenoit/quanteda)
 *  **Exercise:**
-    - Make sure you have at least R 3.3.3. installed.
+    - Make sure you have at least R 3.3.3 installed.
+(The latest version of R, as of 27 April 2017, is 3.4.0.)
     - Make sure your packages are up-to-date.
 From the command line, run
         ```r
         update.packages(ask = FALSE)